-- We own the CBS Broadcast Center complex located on approximately 3.7 acres at 524 West 57th Street, New York, New York, which consists of approximately 860,000 square feet of office, studio and production space. - We lease approximately 125,000 square feet of office, studio and production space for the operations of KCAL-TV, KCBS-TV and the CBS News Bureau at the Radford Studio Lot in Studio City, California (formerly known as the CBS Studio Center), under a lease expiring in 2031. - We lease approximately 330,000 square feet of office and production space at 555 West 57th Street, New York, New York, under a lease expiring in 2029. - We lease approximately 210,000 square feet of office and production space at 1575 North Gower Street, Los Angeles, California, under a lease expiring in 2028. - We own our Cloud Control Center and Network Operations Center in Hauppauge, New York, containing, in the aggregate, approximately 170,000 square feet of floor space on approximately 22 acres of land. - We lease in connection with our Showtime Networks business approximately (1) 253,000 square feet of office and production space at 1633 Broadway, New York, New York, under a lease expiring in 2026 and (2)

-56,000 square feet of office space at The Lot, 1041 N. Formosa Avenue, West Hollywood, California, under a lease expiring in 2028.

-- We own and lease in connection with our Telefe business approximately 375,000 square feet of office, studio, production and other ancillary space, as well as transmission facilities, in Buenos Aires, Argentina, under a leases expiring in 2023 and 2028. - We lease in connection with our Chilevisión business approximately 187,098 square feet of office, technical, warehouse and other ancillary space at Avenida Pedro Montt 2354, Santiago, Chile, under a lease expiring in 2025. - We own and lease in connection with our U.K. international markets business approximately 140,000 square feet of office, studio and production space in London, England, under leases expiring in 2028. - We lease in connection with our Network 10 business approximately 118,000 square feet of office, studio, production and storage space at 1 Saunders Street, Pyrmont, New South Wales, Australia, under a lease expiring in 2033.
+• We own the CBS Broadcast Center complex located on approximately 3.7 acres at 524 West 57th Street, New York, New York, which consists of approximately 860,000 square feet of office, studio and production space.

+- We lease approximately 125,000 square feet of office, studio and production space for the operations of KCAL-TV, KCBS-TV and the CBS News Bureau at the Radford Studio Lot in Studio City, California (formerly known as the CBS Studio Center), under a lease expiring in 2031. - We lease approximately 184,000 square feet of office and production space at 555 West 57th Street, New York, New York, under a lease expiring in 2029. - We lease approximately 210,000 square feet of office and production space at 1575 North Gower Street, Los Angeles, California, under a lease expiring in 2028. - We own our Cloud Control Center and Network Operations Center in Hauppauge, New York, containing approximately 170,000 square feet of floor space on approximately 22 acres of land. - We own and lease approximately 373,000 square feet of office, studio, production and other ancillary space, as well as transmission facilities, in Buenos Aires, Argentina, under a lease expiring in 2028. - We lease approximately 187,098 square feet of office, technical, warehouse and other ancillary space at Avenida Pedro Montt 2354, Santiago, Chile, under a lease expiring in 2025 with two renewal options of one year each. - We own and lease approximately 140,000 square feet of office, studio and production space in London, England, under leases expiring in 2028. - We lease approximately 118,000 square feet of office, studio, production and storage space at 1 Saunders Street, Pyrmont, New South Wales, Australia, under a lease expiring in 2033.